void

 Eine Bilderreihe aus den Kampfgebieten der 25.
 Reserve-Division 1914-1916,1917

-Łupków Pass was a stop-over for one of the march battalion's lunch breaks, the scene was surely the railway station.
-The author mentions a monument that Germans from das Reich hurriedly had erected on a rock behind the station, in honour of their fallen heroes from Brandenburg.
+The Łupków Pass was a stopover for one of the march battalion's lunch breaks, the scene was surely the railway station.
+The author mentions a monument that Germans from das Reich hurriedly erected on a rock behind the station, in honour of their fallen heroes from Brandenburg.
 It bore the inscription Den Helden von Lupkapaß[*] (To the heroes from the Lupka Pass).

 The grotesque way food is distributed is revealingly described.
-Officers of course get most, then the distribution is on the discretion of the cooks who carefully dish out to those they believe they need to be on good terms with.
+Officers, of course, get the most, then the distribution is at the discretion of the cooks who carefully dish out to those they believe they need to be on good terms with.
 The only person who openly reacts against this practice is Einjährigfreiwilliger Marek.

-Otherwise Švejk has another clash with Leutnant Dub, ending with the lieutenant pulling his revolver.
-Finally there is an episode where Švejk reports Dub for having slapped Offiziersdiener Kunert.
-Here Oberleutnant Lukáš observes a hitherto unknown side to his servant, a far cry from the affable person he has got used to.
+Otherwise, Švejk has another clash with Leutnant Dub, ending with the lieutenant pulling his revolver.
+Finally, there is an episode where Švejk reports Dub for having slapped Offiziersdiener Kunert.
+Here Oberleutnant Lukáš observes a hitherto unknown side to his servant, a far cry from the affable person he has become used to.

 Background